-My first job was a summer position helping underprivileged middle school students prepare for high school success.
-Then I worked at Taco Bell, and then for the admissions department at UC Santa Cruz which is where I went to school.
+My first job, as a teenager, was a summer position helping underprivileged middle school students prepare for high school success.
+Then I worked at Taco Bell, and then for the admissions department at UC Santa Cruz which is where I went to school and received my bachelor’s degree.
 I took a summer job at Macy’s in asset protection and operations.
-That first job in operations changed everything, and I continued working in operations and eventually human resources at a supply hardware company and then another retail brand.
+That first exposure to operations changed everything, and I continued working in operations and eventually human resources at a supply hardware company and then another retail brand.
 I spent about 10 years there before I decided to get my professional HR certification and take a break from full-time work.
 Then I turned to a short stint in consulting and eventually was hired at the Lab as a HR division partner for the Facilities division.
 I enjoy working with Facilities so much and now I’m a program manager for strategy planning and operations within the division.

 My current job with Facilities is the most rewarding because I’m able to strategize and implement ways to make operations more effective, safe, and better overall.
 Each of my previous jobs has taught me so much and led me to where I am today to be able to do this type of work.
 I wouldn’t trade those experiences for anything.